Sri Lanka country profile

 Life expectancy 72 years (men), 78 years (women)

 President: Maithripala Sirisena

-Maithripala Sirisena was sworn in as Sri Lankan president after a shock victory over veteran strongman Mahinda Rajapakse in a January 2015 election dominated by charges of corruption and growing authoritarianism.
+Maithripala Sirisena was sworn in as president after a surprise victory over veteran strongman Mahinda Rajapaksa in a January 2015 election dominated by charges of corruption and growing authoritarianism.

 Sri Lanka's media divide along language and ethnic lines.